EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: Use Case of EXAGREE with LLM

 The EXAGREE framework incorporates user-friendly functionality that bridges complex technical implementations and stakeholder needs.
 It accommodates various input forms, potentially enhancing its practical utility.
 Generally, stakeholders can directly provide expected feature attribution rankings, ensuring usability for diverse groups.
 Additionally, experts can specify detailed attributions or directional preferences for features.
 For instance, a stakeholder might express, ``I believe this feature should have a negative impact on the outcome'', or provide specific attribution values.
-Leveraging advancements in Large Language Models, EXAGREE utilizes natural language processing capabilities through the Gemini API \citep{GoogleGemini2023}.
-This allows stakeholders to articulate preferences and domain knowledge without extensive machine learning expertise, making explainable AI more accessible in real-world applications.
-Here we provided a demo to illustrate the usage of these functionalities on an assumed stakeholder working with the provided black-box model ANN and the Synthetic dataset, as shown in Fig. \ref{fig:exagree_demo}.
+Leveraging advancements in LLMs, EXAGREE utilizes natural language processing capabilities through the Gemini API \citep{GoogleGemini2023}.
+This allows stakeholders to express preferences and feedback without extensive ML expertise, making explainable AI more accessible in real-world applications.
+Here we provided a demo to illustrate the usage of these functionalities on a stakeholder with arbitrary needs working with the provided black-box model ANN and the Synthetic dataset, as shown in Fig. \ref{fig:exagree_demo}.